cbishop76/PC2HASS/README.md

 ### Installation
-Download the PC2HASS zip file and extract it to a known location on your WIndows drive.
+Download the PC2HASS zip file and extract it to a known location on your Windows drive.

 Download Monitor Profile Switcher from https://sourceforge.net/projects/monitorswitcher/ and extract the file `MonitorSwitcher.exe` to the same folder that you have `PC2HASS.py` in.